RedBeard0531/mongo_module_ninja/README.md

 This is a module for mongodb that makes scons generate build.ninja files.

-**☠️ WARNING: This is still experimental.
-Use at your own risk. ☠️**

 To use it, check out this repo into the `src/mongo/db/modules` directory in your mongodb checkout.
 You may want to rename it to something short like `ninja`.
 Then run `scons` with your favorite flags and have it build